aarmey/CV/Meyer_CV.md

 \leftskip 0.1in
 \parindent -0.1in

-Meyer, A.S., L.M.
+**Meyer, A.S.**, L.M.
 Heiser.
 "Systems biology approaches to measure and model phenotypic heterogeneity in cancer." _Submitted._

 \parskip 0.1in